All Episodes

 The Democrats aren't winning this, and they haven't been.

-The closest ABC News came to actually axing the question was to simply wonder who Americans would blame for the assumed disaster that would befall the nation if the debt ceiling was not raised.
+The closest ABC News came to actually asking the question was to simply wonder who Americans would blame for the assumed disaster that would befall the nation if the debt ceiling was not raised.

-You can't even count on journalists to write things that make sense.
+All three networks did find that did find you can't even count on journalists to write things that make sense.

-I guess it's did find time to use their respective poll findings to focus blame for the stalemate on the Republicans.
+What it says is all three networks did find time used their respect, I guess this did find time to use their respective poll findings to focus blame for the stalemate on the Republicans.

-Tuesday, Diane Sawyer, ABC proclaimed Republicans barring or bearing the brunt of the blame, 67% of NBC's Today Show, political director F. Chuck Todd said most of this poll shows that the middle of the country and a majority of Americans basically don't like the Republican position.
+67% of NBC's Today Show, political director F. Chuck Todd, said most of this poll shows that the middle of the country and a majority of Americans basically don't like the Republican position.

-It wasn't true.
+This wasn't true.

-They were simply misrepresenting what was actually in their poll.
+They were honest to God, folks, they were simply misrepresenting what was actually in their poll.

 71% say they disapprove of their handling of things.